-- Psychically dependent on methadone
+- If you are physically dependent on methadone

 Doses are based on individual tolerance and body chemistry.
-Typically, you might start with a lower dose, such as 20 mg a day, slowly building up to a higher dose to increase effectiveness.
+Typically, you might start with a lower dose, such as 20 mg (milligrams) a day, slowly building up to a higher dose to increase effectiveness.
 Doses can range anywhere from 20 mg to 80 mg or higher, depending on the specifics of your addiction, a medical professional’s suggestions, and the ideal outcome of using methadone to combat opioid addiction.

 Methadone is specifically designed to treat opioid dependency and prevent you from using more dangerous drugs like heroin.
-It is long-lasting, which is one of the most effective properties.
+It is long-lasting, which is one of its most effective properties.
 One dose of methadone can last throughout the entire day—the longer an individual is using methadone, the more it builds up in the system.
 Although effective in certain cases, it does not negate the risk of consequences that arise from opioid abuse.
-Negative long-term and short-term effects can arise and they can be dangerous and intolerable to those afflicted.
+Negative long-term and short-term effects can arise, and they can be dangerous and intolerable to those afflicted.

 Sometimes, methadone is taken from the home and can be self-administered in which an individual who plans to get high on the drug can take more than the required amount.
-Also, the half-life of methadone is relatively long; it is 8 to 55 hours.
+Also, the half-life of methadone is relatively long; it is eight to 55 hours.
 This means it builds up in the body, which heightens the likeliness of experiencing an overdose.

-The methadone addiction withdrawal process and the misuse of methadone, in general, can pose serious threats to your overall wellbeing—both psychologically and physically.
+The methadone addiction withdrawal process and the misuse of methadone, in general, can pose serious threats to your overall well-being—both psychologically and physically.

-What Are the Effects of Methadone?
+What are the Effects of Methadone?